 - Minimum wage increase – Florida’s minimum wage will increase from $8.46 to $8.56 an hour at the start of 2020.
 However, state residents have a chance to vote for an increase of up to $15 an hour in November.

-If you have been charged with a criminal offense in Daytona Beach, contact Hager & Schwartz today at (386) 693-1637 for a free consultation to discuss your case.
+If you have been charged with a criminal offense in Daytona Beach, contact Hager & Schwartz today at (386) 693-1637 for an immediate consultation to discuss your case.